-Discount Ticket Program: ASUCI offers discount tickets to local attractions which include AMC theaters, Edwards/Regal cinema, Disneyland, Universal Studios, Magic Mountain, Knott’s Berry Farm and more.
-The program is located in the Student Government & Student Media offices near the Zot Zone and is open Monday through Friday from 8 a.m. to 5 p.m.; telephone 949-824-7555.
-Tickets can also be purchased online 24-7 at the ASUCI Discount Tickets website, including Disneyland, Legoland, and Universal Studios.
+Discount Ticket Program: ASUCI offers discount tickets to local attractions which include AMC theaters, Edwards/Regal cinema, Universal Studios, Magic Mountain, Knott’s Berry Farm and more.
+The program is located in the Student Government & Student Media offices near the ATMs and is open Monday through Friday from 8:30 a.m. to 5 p.m.; telephone 949-824-7555.
+Tickets can also be purchased online 24-7 at the ASUCI Discount Tickets website, including Legoland and Universal Studios.

 All graduate and professional school students are members of the Associated Graduate Students (AGS).
 AGS works to improve the graduate student quality of life and functions as a liaison between graduate students and the UCI administration, faculty, and staff by addressing concerns and working to resolve grievances.